jfarid27/h4kr/README.md

 Install dependencies and run `npm run`.

-# UI Development
+# Development

-Start the dev server with `npm run start:dev`.
+1. Start the dev server with `npm run start:dev-server`.
+Keep this running.
+2. In another window, start the dev webpack watchers with `npm run start:dev`.

 Note you will have to recompile contracts for new ABIs if you wish to capture any Solidity changes.